PayBy/botim-money-docs/docs/1_General/integration-guide.md

 ![2](./pic/2.png)

-If the request is sent successfully, PayBy returns a response where `applystatus` = `success` and `code` = `0`.
+If the request is sent successfully, Botim Money Business returns a response where `applystatus` = `success` and `code` = `0`.

 Try making a request call to verify whether your configuration is successful.
-If the call fails and you cannot determine the reason, contact merchant@payby.com, and the technical team will help resolve the problem.
+If the call fails and you cannot determine the reason, contact merchant@astratech.ae, and the technical team will help resolve the problem.

 ### Request Header Format